ledger/ledger.github.io/index.markdown

 ## Download

-### Platform binaries
+The ledger source is available on [github](http://github.com/jwiegley/ledger).

 Several people in the Open Source community have spent time creating Ledger distributions for specific platforms.
-Below is a list of the ports I know of; if you discover others, please let me know.
-If you would like to host a binary on this server, please [send me an e-mail](mailto:jwiegley@gmail.com) .
+Below is a list of known ports; if you discover others, please let me know.
+If you would like to have a binary hosted, please [send an e-mail](mailto:jwiegley@gmail.com).

   Platform                  Download link
   ------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------